-The Woodforde family of Ansford in Somerset became widely known when Oxford University Press published edited extracts from the diaries of the Revd James
+The Woodforde family of Ansford in Somerset became widely through the publication by Oxford University Press in the 1920s of edited extracts from the diaries of the Revd James

-The diaries prompted the formation of the Parson Woodforde Society in 1968 which is dedicated to the further understanding of his life and times.
+The popularity of the diaries prompted the forming of the Parson Woodforde Society in 1968 which is dedicated to the further understanding of his life and times.

 The Ansford Family